zachthieme/techsage.org/_drafts/2016-06-14-iOS-10-and-WatchOS-3-Day-One.md

 * The apps that are set in the dock definitely respond fast.
 Any other app still takes some time.
 * The handwriting is cool.
 * The more efficient text message replies is nice.
+* Breathe app is interesting - not sure if i will use it

 **iOS 10**
 * I'm not sure if I like the look of the new notification page.
 * Accessing the camera via swiping is cool.
 * I'm interested to see the story on the new message app features.
 Is there a future where they will work on Android or other platforms?
+* My phone got stuck in landscape mode (Had to reboot)
+* Apps seem to die for no reason

 Thanks,
 Zach